blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Spire/player_info.md

 Standard array: [15, 14, 13, 12, 10, 8]
 Min-max array: [17, 14, 13, 10, 9, 7]

+You may add a bonus ability score increase of +2 to one ability and +1 to another.

 ### Culture
 You can either freely choose, or roll 1d10 to determine the culture your character was brought up in.